 OmniSeq, LLC ("OmniSeq") is a for-profit corporation, headquartered in Buffalo, New York, that was formed on February 12, 2015 as a Delaware limited liability company to commercialize proprietary cancer genomic assays and technology developed at Roswell Park.
 OmniSeq is an early-stage laboratory company that focuses on providing oncological-based, advanced molecular diagnostic tests with therapeutic associations.
-On April 18, 2019, Roswell Park sold all of its Series B holdings in OmniSeq.
-In addition, OmniSeq repurchased a portion of the Roswell Park Series A holdings in OmniSeq.
-As a result of these transactions the Roswell Park maintained an approximately 35% ownership interest in OmniSeq.
+Until April 2019, Roswell park was a majority shareholder in OmniSeq on April 18, 2019, Roswell Park sold all of its Series B holdings in OmniSeq.
+In addition, OmniSeq repurchased a portion of the Roswell Park Series A holdings in OmniSeq and records its ownership interest via the equity method of accounting.
 Refer to Note 17 for more details.